quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Some deployed in-network functions distinguish pure-acknowledgment (ACK) packets from packets carrying upper-layer data in order to attempt to enhance performance, for example by queueing ACKs differently or manipulating ACK signaling.
-Distinguishing ACK packets is trivial in TCP, but not supported by QUIC, since acknowledgment signaling is carried inside QUIC's encrypted payload, and ACK manipulation is impossible.
+Distinguishing pure ACK packets is easy in TCP, but not supported by QUIC, since acknowledgment signaling is carried inside QUIC's encrypted payload, and ACK manipulation is impossible.
 Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size